 - 10.1.
 Individuals are entitled to have any inaccurate or incomplete personal data rectified. - 10.2.
 Where appropriate, the school will inform the individual about the third parties that the data has been disclosed to. - 10.3.
 Where the personal data in question has been disclosed to third parties, the school will inform them of the rectification where possible. - 10.4.
-Requests for rectification will be responded to within one month; this will be extended by two months where the request for rectification is complex. - 10.5.
+Requests for rectification will be responded to within one month (Unless made during school holidays in which case the request will be dealt with when staff return to school); this will be extended by two months where the request for rectification is complex. - 10.5.
 Where no action is being taken in response to a request for rectification, the school will explain the reason for this to the individual, and will inform them of their right to complain to the supervisory authority and to a judicial remedy.